 marcycad

-My background profession is in healthcare and emergency medicine, however since childhood I have had a life-long interest in natural history and am an amateur botanist, horticulturalist and a keen naturalist having particular passionate interests in Australian botany, unusual and architectural life forms.
+My background profession is in healthcare, however since childhood I have had a life-long interest in natural history and am an amateur botanist, horticulturalist and a keen naturalist having particular passionate interests in Australian botany, unusual and architectural life forms.

 Australia has always been a unique place of inspiration for me in terms of its geographical isolation and history of the flora and fauna, in particular two of Australia's most iconic plants, the Australian Grass-trees, namely Kingia and Xanthorrhoea.